Average Expense Ratios for Mutual Funds

 Bond Funds: 0.90%

-Note: These averages are what I would call "close approximations" and were taken directly from my Morningstar mutual funds software.
+Note: These averages are what an investment adviser might call "close approximations" and were taken directly from Morningstar.

 With that said, the funds with the lowest expense ratios are not always the best.
 Therefore, when analyzing a mutual fund, the expense ratio is just one of several things to consider before you buy the fund.